yashsaboo/Flaky_Test_Fixers/ReadMe.md

 ```

 #### Test Run On xarray
 The current commit has no flaky tests since we fixed in our [Pull Request](https://github.com/pydata/xarray/pull/4600).
-Thus, we tested it a commit which had flaky test.
+Thus, we tested the functionality on a commit which had flaky test.
 ##### Flaky Test Commit
 ```
 commit a2192158e3fbb94b2d972ff3e1693fffa65e50be